nataliakoliou/Music-Visualization-Network/README.md

-# Cross-modal Style Transfer from Music to Visual Arts
+# Music Visualization Network: Towards Audio to Image Synthesis using cDCGAN